iter8-tools/iter8/mkdocs/docs/usage/experiment/actions.md

 2. Verify that the target Knative service resource meets three conditions: `Ready`, `ConfigurationsReady` and `RoutesReady`.[^2]

 3. Verify that `revision` information supplied for app versions in the experiment can be found in the Knative service.
 For example, the sample experiment above refers to two revisions, namely, `sample-app-v1` and `sample-app-v2`.
-The `init-experiment` task will inspect the `status.traffic` stanza of the target Knative service to verify that the revisions are found.
+The `init-experiment` task will inspect the `status.traffic` field of the target Knative service to verify that the revisions are found.

-4. Add the `namespace` variable to the `spec.versionInfo` stanza in the experiment.
+4. Add the `namespace` variable to the `spec.versionInfo` field in the experiment.
 The value of this variable is the namespace of the target Knative service.

-5. Add `weightObjRef` clause within the `spec.versionInfo` stanza in the experiment.
+5. Add `weightObjRef` clause within the `spec.versionInfo` field in the experiment.

 ??? info "`spec.versionInfo` before and after `init-experiment` is executed"
     === "Before"